Why Choose Group Therapy for Your Teenager?

-Group Therapy is like a fitness center for social skills or an aerobics studio for interpersonal competence.
+Teen group Therapy is like a fitness center for social skills for interpersonal competence.
 Kids emerge from a positive group experience with new interpersonal skills and abilities.
 They speak up in class, resist negative peer pressure, and stand-up for themselves.
 Group work also helps them expand their ability for self-expression and emotional assertiveness.
 As their social insecurities begin to dissolve, they feel comfortable talking to just about anyone.

-What are the benefits of group therapy?
+What are the benefits of teen group therapy?
 Here’s a short checklist:

 Group sessions give kids a place to incorporate new ways of relating and developing better social behaviors.
 As they build confidence and develop a knack for speaking in groups, they become more comfortable asserting themselves in social situations in their daily life.

 Many teenagers have difficulty communicating their emotions and tend to bottle up their feelings.
 Irksome behaviors such a moodiness, irritability, and defiance are often triggered by unrelieved emotional stress.
 In group therapy, kids are given the rare opportunity to explore their feelings and fears with other teenagers.
 As they develop better communication skills, they experience a surge in maturity.

 Positive Peer Influences

 Peers pressure wields epic influence in young people’s lives in both positive and negative ways.
 When kids are in the company of peers who are also struggling to improve themselves and develop healthier ways of relating, they don’t feel so alone.
 Each week, group members cheer and celebrate each other’s victories.
 This positive environment provides kids with the confidence they need to overcome self-doubts and take more social initiative.